MinminWang1007/On-Construction-of-Lightweight-MDS-matrices/README.md

         g++ Algorithms3_2_depth5.cpp
  and then
         ./a.out.
-The potential paths of depth less 5  can be obtained.
+The MDS matrices with  8n+3 and depth less 5  can be obtained.

 Above codes also can be run by using visual studio 2017.